Ron & Tammy: Part Two: Plot

-In the B story, April (Aubrey Plaza) is working as Chris' (Rob Lowe) assistant until he goes back to Indianapolis.
+In the B story, April is working as Chris' assistant until he goes back to Indianapolis.
 April's cynical personality clashes with Chris' relentless optimism and happiness.
-In an attempt to get fired, April purposely neglects to tell Ann (Rashida Jones) that Chris cannot make a lunch date.
+In an attempt to get fired, April purposely neglects to tell Ann that Chris cannot make a lunch date.
 When Ann arrives to confront Chris, she quickly realizes April's ploy.
 Ann reveals she is very happy dating Chris, and would even probably move with him to Indianapolis if asked.
-Andy (Chris Pratt), who is still trying to win back April's affections, gives Chris an obviously forged letter from the FBI claiming April must immediately return to the parks department.
+Andy, who is still trying to win back April's affections, gives Chris an obviously forged letter from the FBI claiming April must immediately return to the parks department.
 Chris sees through the ruse and tells April she can go back, but that remaining his assistant may provide her career opportunities.
-He invites her to return with him to Indianapolis and she seems interested, leaving both Ann and Andy stunned and jealous.
+He invites her to go to Indianapolis with him and she seems interested, leaving Andy stunned and Ann jealous.